 “Our specialty is a rapidly changing one, practically reinventing itself every five years,” Dr. Cohen says.
 “I do everything I can to stay abreast of new surgical techniques and technologies that will make me a better surgeon.”

 Dr. Cohen has performed thousands of eye surgeries.
-He is board-certified by the American Board of Ophthalmology.
-He specializes in cataract, cornea, and LASIK.
-He is also a refractive surgery subspecialist.
+He is certified by the American Board of Ophthalmology.
+He specializes in cataract, cornea, and LASIK and refractive surgery.
 He is a member of both the American Academy of Ophthalmology and the American Society of Cataract and Refractive Surgery.

 Dr. Cohen was inspired to pursue medicine when his family was coldly informed by a doctor that his father had only a few months to live.
 That experience drove him to become someone who could provide patients with hope.
 Though he originally planned to become a heart surgeon, he chose ophthalmology because of the ability it gave him to change how people see the world.
 He says before he agrees to perform any surgery, he asks himself if he would do the same thing for his mother.
 By the way, Dr. Cohen’s father is doing fine.
 Read Dr. Cohen’s full bio here.